Mottled Bittersweet Clam Shell, Glycymeris maculata

 Mottled Bittersweet Clam Shell, Glycymeris maculata.
 Shell collected off the beach of Punta Chivato, Baja California Sur, March 2025.
 Size: 7.3 cm (2.9 inches) x 7.2 cm (2.8 inches) x 0.3 cm (0.1 inches).
 Collection, photographs and identification courtesy of Colin Campbell, DVM, Punta Chivato.

-Ecology and Behavior: Mottled Bittersweet Clam Shells are infaunal suspension feeders that feed primarily on planktonic algae and suspended organic matter.
+Ecology and Behavior: Mottled Bittersweet Clams are infaunal suspension feeders that feed primarily on planktonic algae and suspended organic matter.
 They are gonochoric and reproduce sexually, through broadcast spawning, with external fertilization.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.

 Synonyms: Pectunculus maculatus.